-Throughout the year, and especially during the holiday season, you probably get appeals in the mail or by telephone urging you to contribute financially to a good cause.
-But the U.S. Postal Inspection Service warns those who want to give that there are plenty of fraud operators out there who are scheming for your money--and the last thing on their mind is charity.
-Not only do such come-ons bilk you of your money, but they also put money you intended for the needy into the hands of con artists.
+Throughout the year — but especially during the holiday season, after a natural disaster or a tragic event — you will probably receive appeals urging you to contribute financially to a good cause.
+However, there are plenty of fraudulent operators who are scheming for your money and the last thing on their mind is charity.
+Not only do such come-ons bilk you out of your money, but they also put money you intended for the needy into the hands of con artists!